The first Android 14 public beta is officially out. What's new and how to install it

 Also: 3 things Google needs to fix for Android to catch up to iOS

 After signing in, you'll see a list of eligible devices, with an Opt In button.
-Follow the prompts, selecting Android 14 if prompted, and agree to any terms.
+Follow the prompts and agree to any terms.
+If you were already enrolled in the Android 13 QPR beta program and your device is eligible, you'll automatically transition over to the Android 14 Beta 1 program.

 Wait a few minutes, and then check for a software update on your Pixel phone by going to Settings > System > Software update.
 Your phone should find the Android 14 Beta 1 update.
 The rest of the installation process is the same as the monthly updates Google releases for the Pixel line.